sixman9/gradleWrapperStandalone/README.md

 #Intro
-Pulling from this repo, as a new git remote within your existing git project(s), will give you Gradle [wrapper] build goodness where a Gradle install wasn;t available, locally (i.e. beats the chicken or the egg)
+Pulling from this repo, **as a new git remote within your existing git project(s)** (see below), will give you Gradle [wrapper] build goodness, usually where a local Gradle install isn't available*.

 #Getting Started adding Gradle wrapper support to your project
 To add the Gradle wrapper to you git-based project, issue the following (can be done on 1-line)